 Not today of course, but when the architect John Nash was thinking up plans for Regent Street and a grand European style rebuilding of central London, part of the intent was to sweep away the slums and squalor of central London.

 The new roads were deliberately designed to create a barrier between gentlemen and the working classes.
-In Trafalgar Square, the placement of the large fountains and the central Nelson’s Column were also deliberate — to make the gathering of large political protests so close to Parliament rather difficult.
+In Trafalgar Square, the placement of the large fountains and the central Nelson’s Column was also deliberate — to make the gathering of large political protests so close to Parliament rather difficult.

 As it’s now used for (mostly) peaceful protests and public events, that’s a desire that probably rankles with event organisers every day.